Senate Democrats ask DOJ for findings of probe into Acosta's conduct in Epstein case

 Sen. Ben Sasse, R-Neb, in February initially called for an investigation, after the Miami Herald published a series on Epstein, which raised questions about Acosta’s signing of a non-prosecution agreement despite prosecutors’ drafting of an indictment.

-Sasse’s letter prompted a response from Assistant Attorney General Stephen Boyd, acknowledging that the department’s Office of Professional Responsibility was investigating Epstein for professional misconduct.
+Sasse’s letter prompted a response from Assistant Attorney General Stephen Boyd, acknowledging that the department’s Office of Professional Responsibility was investigating Acosta for professional misconduct.

 Typically that office is used to discipline federal attorneys, not to prosecute them.